Submit request or call to make an appointment.

 Many children whose Ebstein anomaly is corrected by surgery can be as active as other kids.

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, cardiothoracic surgeons at Norton Children’s Heart Institute are experienced with successfully repairing Ebstein anomaly.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are experienced with successfully repairing Ebstein anomaly.

 Our specialists have the skill and experience to know when Ebstein anomaly needs surgery and when it can be treated without surgery.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

 Normally, when the heart muscle relaxes, the tricuspid valve is open, allowing blood to flow into the right ventricle.
 When the right ventricle squeezes to pump blood out of the heart, the tricuspid valve closes to prevent backward leakage of blood from the right ventricle to the right atrium.